NHS Education for Scotland Logo

 Reflection

-You should complete reflections throughout the year.
-There is no minimum, but we expect to see several pieces of reflection in the Portfolio in addition to the completion of your Summary Narrative.
-For further information on Reflection can be found here
+Foundation doctors should complete reflections throughout the year.
+Whilst there is no minimum, several pieces of reflection in the Turas Training Portfolio are expected in addition to the completion of Summary Narratives.
+Information on Reflection can be found here.

 Foundation doctors should have a Personal Development Plan (PDP) for each placement within the training year.

-The PDP should set out the specific aims and learning objectives and be based on the requirements for satisfactory completion of F1 foundation programme.
+The PDP should set out the specific aims and learning objectives and be based on the requirements for satisfactory completion of the F1 or F2 foundation programme.

 At the beginning of each placement the foundation doctor should agree their PDP with their supervisor and record it in the Turas Training Portfolio.